Privacy policy

 QA Holding

 • 6.4) What does this mean for data subjects?
-Even if there is joint controllership, the parties fulfil the data protection obligations in accordance with their respective responsibilities as follows:
+Even if there is joint responsibility, the parties fulfil the data protection obligations in accordance with their respective responsibilities as follows:

-• The controllers shall make the information required under Art 13 and Art 14 GDPR available to the data subjects free of charge in a concise, transparent, intelligible and easily accessible form, using clear and plain language.
-Each controller shall provide the other controller with all necessary information from their sphere of activity.
+• The controllers shall provide the data subjects with the information required under Art 13 and Art 14 GDPR in a concise, transparent, intelligible and easily accessible form, using clear and plain language, free of charge.
+Each controller shall provide the other controller with all necessary information from their area of activity.

-• The controllers shall inform each other immediately of any requests/legal positions asserted by data subjects.
+• The data controllers shall inform each other immediately of any enquiries/legal positions asserted by data subjects.
 They shall provide each other with all information necessary for responding to requests for information.

-• You can assert your rights as a data subject within the scope of joint controllership primarily with Quality Austria Holding.
-If you have any questions in connection with the processing of your personal data or wish to assert any rights under the GDPR, such as your right to erasure or your right to information, please contact us at the contact details set out in point 1.3.
+• You can assert your rights as a data subject within the scope of joint responsibility with Quality Austria Holding.
+If you have any questions in connection with the processing of your personal data or wish to assert any rights under the GDPR, such as your right to erasure or your right to information, please contact us using the contact details listed in point 1.3.

 >> Privacy policy - Whistleblower system